ci4rail/docs/docs/user-docs/_edge-solutions/io4edge/management.md

 excerpt: Describes the Device Management Functionality Common to all io4edge Devices
 last_modified_at: 2022-07-25

-#custom_next: /edge-solutions/modusio/mio01/detailed-description/
 ---
-**Notice** This chapter is work-in-process, will be completed soon.
-Stay tuned.
-{: .notice}

 All io4edge devices support Device Management over Network for
   * Device Scanning